-In 2017, Orangeville Hydro exceeded all performance targets.
+In 2018, Orangeville Hydro exceeded all performance targets.
 Aging distribution infrastructure continues to be a challenge for many utilities today.
 Like most utilities in Ontario, Orangeville Hydro must replace aging infrastructure at a steady pace to meet this challenge.
 Therefore, Orangeville Hydro strategically plans to manage the renewal and growth of the distribution system in a cost effective manner.
 In addition, vegetation control, including line clearing activities, were increased in the year to reduce the vulnerability of the distribution system to external uncontrollable events, such as weather.

 Orangeville Hydro continues to focus on providing value to our customers.
 Orangeville Hydro offers "Customer Connect" to assist our customers with interactive information that will permit them to better monitor, understand, and control their electricity consumption.
+Orangeville Hydro also made significant improvements to our website, which allows customers an improved experience when interacting with us.
 Orangeville Hydro makes every effort to engage its customers on a regular basis to ensure that we are aware of your needs and that you are receiving the best value for your dollar.

-In 2018, Orangeville Hydro will continue its efforts to improve its overall scorecard performance results as compared to prior years.
+In 2019, Orangeville Hydro will continue its efforts to improve its overall scorecard performance results as compared to prior years.
 This performance improvement is expected as a result of continued investment in both our infrastructure and in our response to your needs.